isc-projects/kea/doc/sphinx/arm/dhcp4-srv.rst

    |                 | 2147483647.                                           |
    +-----------------+-------------------------------------------------------+

-Kea also supports Relay Agent Information (RAI) option, sometimes referred to as relay option, agent option or simply option 82.
-The option itself is just a container and doesn't convey any information on its own.
+Kea also supports the Relay Agent Information (RAI) option, sometimes referred to as the relay option, agent option, or simply option 82.
+The option itself is just a container and does not convey any information on its own.
 The following table contains a list of RAI sub-options that Kea can understand.
-The RAI and its sub-options are inserted by the relay agent and received by Kea.
-There is no need for Kea to be configured with those options as Kea only receives them.
+The RAI and its sub-options are inserted by the relay agent and received by Kea; there is no need for Kea to be configured with those options.

-.. table:: List of RAI sub-options that Kea can understand.
+.. table:: List of RAI Sub-options That Kea Can Understand.

    +--------------------+------+----------------------------------------------------------------------+
    | Name               | Code | Comment                                                              |